-System requirements of a single-node deployment
+System requirements for a single-node deployment

 Supported platforms and operating systems